Temples in and around Trichy

 Importance: This is a very popular temple and Anjaneyar is carved out on a small stone which was to the road side initially.
 When they wanted to lay railway line, the stone was interrupting so they decided to place it in another place nearby.
 After the railway line was laid and started functioning there were lots of train accidents in the same place from where they removed Anjaneya.
 So they decided to divert the railway line to side and restored Anjaneya to His original place and constructed this temple.

-Kasi Viswanathar Temple at Keela Chinthamani
+Sri Kasi Viswanathar Pancha linga Temple at Keela Chinthamani

 Sri Akilandeswari sametha Sri Jalakandeswarar temple at Thiruvanaikaval